 Contesting or Amending Results: If an on-course result needs protesting or there is any reason to contest the results of event you have one hour from the conclusion of that evening's event to contest an in-race occurrence.
 Once results are posted you will have until noon on the following day for corrections.
 So if the results/scoring is posted the Thursday evening on the same day as the event, you will have until noon on Friday.
 If, for some reason, the results are not published until Friday you would have until noon on Saturday to protest or request corrections.
 We try to be accurate--and it should be easier this year with TrainingPeaks providing a CSV of all results--but we have made mistakes in the past.
 Please check your results to ensure accuracy.
 If we discover an error on our end we reserve the right to make corrections without a racer's initiation until the beginning of the following week's event.

 Registration can be done via the TrainingPeaks Virtual app.
 Events for the Online Winter Series will be listed on the dates seen on the Schedule page (see above).
-You will need a code (061745) to register if you are signing up via the TPV app because these events are not open to the public.
-Registering for the events via the links requires no code input.
-Each event in the omniums will need to be registered for individually.
+Registering for the events via the links requires logging into your TPV account via browser.
+Each event will need to be registered for individually.
 Discussion and interaction over the series can be found on our Discord and on the Facebook Group for the series, which can be found at https://www.facebook.com/groups/theonlinewinterleague